Early life of Joseph Stalin: Tiflis Seminary: 1893–1899

 He also read Capital, the 1867 book by German philosopher Karl Marx, and tried learning German so that he could read the works of Marx and his collaborator Friedrich Engels in the language in which they were originally written.
 He had soon devoted himself to Marxism, the socio-political theory that Marx and Engels had developed.
 Marxism provided him with a new way of interpreting the world.
 The ideology was on the rise in Georgia, one of various forms of socialism then developing in opposition to the governing Tsarist authorities.
-At night, he attended secret meetings of local workers, most of whom were Russian.
+At night, he attended secret meetings of local workers, most of whom were ethnic Russians.
 He was introduced to Silibistro "Silva" Jibladze, the Marxist founder of Mesame Dasi ('Third Group'), a Georgian socialist group.
 One of his poems was published in the group's newspaper, Kvali.

 Stalin found many socialists active in the Russian Empire to be too moderate, but was attracted by the writings of a Marxist who used the pseudonym of "Tulin"; this was Vladimir Lenin.
 It is also possible that he had pursued romantic and sexual relationships with women in Tiflis.
 Years later, there was some suggestion that he might have fathered a girl named Praskovia "Pasha" Mikhailovskaya around this period.

 In April 1899, Stalin left the seminary at the end of term and never returned, although the school encouraged him to come back.
-Through his years of attendance, he had received a classical education but had not qualified as a priest.
+Through his years of attendance, he had effectively received a classical education without ultimately qualifying as a priest.
 In later years, he sought to glamourize his leaving, claiming that he had been expelled from the seminary for his revolutionary activities.